Topics on this page

 - Custody Disagreements

 - When the Custody Order Agreement is Violated

-This section is designed to give you general information on how courts decide custody and visitation rights in Maryland.
+Maryland law presumes that both natural parents are the natural custodians of their children.
+The law does not favor either the mother or father.
+This article is designed to give you general information on how courts decide custody and visitation rights in Maryland.

 Joint Custody - Joint Custody is actually broken down into three categories: Joint Legal, Shared Physical, and Combination.